 This verse is found in the book of Hebrews, but in it, the author is quoting Solomon (of whose story I am a huge fan) from Proverbs 3:11-12.

 As the purveyor of the Saved for Later platform, I especially want to offer some food for thought.
-To the seekers or the recently saved out there who may have been lured into the faith with promises of prosperity or who expect a nice car or home like someone they met at church, that is not a promise in the Bible.
+To the seekers or the recently saved out there who may have been lured into the faith with promises of prosperity or who expect a nice car, job or home, like someone they met at church, that is not a promise in the Bible.

 It may only be a coincidence.
 It may be something far worse.
-It is not what Jesus promised us.
+It is not what Jesus promised would be in store for us.

 On the contrary, Jesus promises exactly the opposite.